arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-9.md

 Observe it again: it's a function (inside a `WithCount`), but, in applicative and monadic contexts, you pratically use it as a value.
-Playing with functors, applicative and monads is often akin to playing with Quantum Mechanics: things have a dual nature of values and functions.
+Playing with Functors, Applicative and Monads is often akin to playing with Quantum Mechanics: things have a dual nature of values and functions.
 In an Applicative context, you can treat `getCount` as *the value of `count`*: